JayO-1/system-design-101/README.md

 #### Master-master replication

-Both masters serve reads and writes and coordinate with each other on writes.
+Both masters serve reads and writes and coordinate with each other on writes, maximising write throughput.
 If either master goes down, the system can continue to operate with both reads and writes.

+This paradigm is very easy to scale geographically, as masters do not have to be located near each other.

 <p align="center">
   <img src="images/krAHLGg.png">